 - Process description of hydrogen generation from naphtha process

 Sweet naphtha is pumped to the vaporizer and 390˚C is attained by the furnace and passed to reformer convection section to heat up.
-With 30.8 kg/cm2 pressure the process stream is sent to final-desulfurizer to convert sulfur to H2S, Co-Mo oxide catalyst is used in the reactor.
+With 30.8 kg/cm2 pressure, the process stream is sent to final-desulfurizer to convert sulfur to H2S, Co-Mo oxide catalyst is used in the reactor.

-Carbon monoxide present in the reformed gas combines with steam in high temperature shift reactor, packed with iron and chromium oxides to that enhances the water-gas shift reaction.
+Carbon monoxide present in the reformed gas combines with steam in high-temperature shift reactor, packed with iron and chromium oxides to that enhances the water-gas shift reaction.
 Hydrogen production rate is further increased by this process

-Finally to recover the hydrogen, the process gas is sent to PSA (pressure swing adsorption).
+Finally, to recover the hydrogen, the process gas is sent to PSA (pressure swing adsorption).
 CH4, CO, CO2 are adsorbed on molecular sieves.
 Hydrogen yield is improved by recovering it from these gases.

 Research conclusions regarding hydrogen generation from naphtha:

-Studies on advancement of hydro desulfurization catalyst conclude that use of chelating agents is must to improve the catalyst active phase by thermal stability.
+Studies on the advancement of hydro desulfurization catalyst conclude that use of chelating agents is must to improve the catalyst active phase by thermal stability.

 Important factors it contributes to design a novel catalyst are